onqtam/headjack/docs/why/SYSTEM.md

 Philip morris Indonesia kids

+> "An example of a really responsible system is the system the Romans used when they built an arch.
+The guy who created the arch stood under it as the scaffolding was removed.
+It’s like packing your own parachute." - [Charlie Munger](https://www.goodreads.com/quotes/7336729-an-example-of-a-really-responsible-system-is-the-system)

 ██████████████████████████████████████████████████████████████████
 # SECTION: War
 ██████████████████████████████████████████████████████████████████

+> "WAR is a racket.
+It always has been.
+It is possibly the oldest, easily the most profitable, surely the most vicious.
+It is the only one international in scope.
+It is the only one in which the profits are reckoned in dollars and the losses in lives." - [Smedley D. Butler](https://www.goodreads.com/quotes/816646-war-is-a-racket-it-always-has-been-it-is)

 > "It's not radical Islam that worries the US - it's independence." - [Noam Chomsky](https://www.goodreads.com/quotes/343018-it-s-not-radical-islam-that-worries-the-us----it-s)